-If your heat is not working, the first thing to do if figure out why.
-In most cases, the cause of a furnace heating system not working is actually due to the thermostat not working or a blown fuse, and not a problem with the furnace itself.
+If your heat is not working, the first thing to do is figure out why.
+In most cases, the cause of a furnace heating system not working is actually a malfunctioning thermostat or a tripped breaker (or blown fuse), and not a problem with the furnace itself.

 Follow these steps to get to the source of the problem: